OracleChain/EOSDACRandom/README.md

 void func(uint64_t index, uint64_t num);
 ```

-the name of the handler can be chosed at will.
+the name of the handler can be chosen at will.